itsmais/beirut-guide/README.md

 ## 5. Currency: Value, Payment and Exchange
 :heavy_dollar_sign: The official USD to LBP rate is _$1 = 1500 LL but it's no longer the case in the black market. :heavy_dollar_sign:
 * 💰 [Daily exchange rates](https://lirarate.com/)
-<br>On [Hamra main street](https://goo.gl/maps/Zqgik2HYeVM3TGzX6), you can find different exchange shops/kiosks that stay open til 9:00 PM.
+* On [Hamra main street](https://goo.gl/maps/Zqgik2HYeVM3TGzX6), you can find different exchange shops/kiosks that stay open til 9:00 PM.

 ## 6. Apartments Rental and Roommate Search
 :bulb: _When looking for an appartment, ask whether the price includes water, internet, and electricy/generator subscription fees._ :bulb: